ninewise/dissertation/frag-gene-scan/chapter.md

 to search for start and stop codons, refining the detected gene.

 As the same behaviour is implemented in FragGeneScanRs, a benchmark comparing the prediction results from FragGeneScan, FragGeneScan+ and FragGeneScanRs on a complete and annotated genome is possible.
-Also included in the benchmark is a tool specifically built for detecting genes in complete prokaryotic genomes and assemblies, Prodigal.
+Also included in the benchmark is a tool specifically built for detecting genes in complete prokaryotic genomes and assemblies, Prodigal [@hyatt2010].

 Each tool was executed on the genome of *Geobacter anodireducens* strain SD-1.
 To compare the results, each single base pair is considered